ibm-cloud-docs/EventStreams/setting_up_app_vpn.md

 {: #create_vpn_endpoint}
 {: step}

-1. Create a Client VPN endpoint that does the following:
+1. Create a Client VPN endpoint with the following criteria.
    * Provides all clients with access to a single VPC.
    * Provides all clients with access to the internet.
    * Uses mutual authentication.